Choosing the Right Chicken Coop Plan for You

 Some factors to keep in mind when creating your chicken coop include:

 - Nesting boxes: Nesting boxes provide a comfortable, private space for your hens to lay eggs.
-Plan for at least one nesting box for every 3 to 4 hens.
+Plan for at least one roomy nesting box for every 3 to 4 hens.

 - Access points: Caring for your chickens can be tough without simple access points.
-Features like drooping boards and removable trays can simplify the cleaning process, and adequate access points can help you check on your chickens, collect eggs, and keep the coop clean.
+Features like drooping panels and removable trays can simplify the cleaning process, and adequate access points can help you check on your chickens, collect eggs, and keep the coop clean.

 Coop Styles, Materials, and Your Budget